VishalBorase1/Weather-App/README.md

 ## 🧐 About <a name = "about"></a>
-This is a front-end web development project that demonstrates my skills in HTML5, CSS3, Bootstrap, and JavaScript.
+This is a front-end web development project that is demonstrates my skills in HTML5, CSS3, Bootstrap, and JavaScript.
 The Weather App allows users to search for weather information for any location using the Rapid API service.
 The project also utilizes Live Server to deploy the app for public use.

 ![Screenshot (172)](https://user-images.githubusercontent.com/110810311/235284988-760ad954-c4e0-4992-9c21-9770d2d554e5.png)